 Founded: September 8, 2005

-Description: The WARNER BROS.
-TELEVISION GROUP oversees and grows the entire portfolio of Warner Bros.’ television businesses, including worldwide production, traditional and digital distribution, and broadcasting.
+The Warner Bros.
+Television Group (WBTVG) oversees and grows the entire portfolio of Warner Bros.’ television businesses, including worldwide production, traditional and digital distribution and broadcasting.

 WBTVG also includes:

 - Warner Horizon Scripted Television, producer of programs for cable and subscription/on-demand platforms, including American Woman, Animal Kingdom, Claws, Famous in Love, Fuller House, Krypton, Longmire, People of Earth, Queen Sugar and You.

 - Warner Bros.
 Animation, producers of Be Cool, Scooby-Doo!, Bunnicula, DC Super Hero Girls, Dorothy and the Wizard of Oz, Justice League Action, Mike Tyson Mysteries, New Looney Tunes, Right Now Kapow, Teen Titans Go!, The Tom and Jerry Show, Unikitty!, Wacky Races, Young Justice: Outsiders and the upcoming TV series adaptation of Green Eggs and Ham for Netflix.